Jennylyn Mercado: Advocacies

-In 2021, she married her longtime boyfriend Dennis Trillo.

 Athletics

 Mercado is also an aspiring triathlete.
 In her free time, she takes jujitsu and Muay Thai lessons.
 "They built up my muscles.
 I looked heavy onscreen," Mercado recounted.
 "I realized that I needed cardio exercises to slim down."
 She discovered running and biking, which soon led her to join duathlon competitions in Alabang and Laguna.
 She is also a diver and wishes to inspire people to be environment friendly.

 Mercado is a practitioner of Tabimina Balintawak, a close-range variant of Balintawak Arnis created Grandmaster Bobby Tabimina, who in turn developed its principles after studying the Balintawak system developed by Grandmaster Venancio Bacon in the 1950s.

+Business

+In 2014, Mercado launched her first business, Fit and Form, a wellness center but when his business partner opted out, she and Trillo, his husband rebranded and named it after their son, DYLAN Style Lounge, a salon and nail spa business located in Baranggay U.P Campus, Quezon, City.
+The couple also opened a cat cafe called Litterbucks in 2020.